 Establishment of the Harvard Animal Law & Policy Program

 In the fall of 2014, Bradley L. Goldberg, founder and president of the Animal Welfare Trust, made a generous gift to found the Animal Law & Policy Program at Harvard Law School.
 Under the direction of Professor Kristen Stilt, the Harvard Animal Law & Policy Program aims to engage with academics, students, practitioners, and decision makers to foster discourse, facilitate research, develop strategic solutions, and build innovative bridges between theory & practice in the rapidly evolving area of animal law & policy.
-In the fall of 2016, Jeff Goldberg made a similarly benevolent grant to further all the accomplishments made in the Program’s inaugural year.
+In the fall of 2016, Jeff Thomas made a similarly benevolent grant to further all the accomplishments made in the Program’s inaugural year.

 By funding curriculum development, experiential learning, scholarly gatherings and exchanges, forums for discussion and debate, and establishing both Academic Fellow and Policy Fellow programs, the Goldberg and Thomas gifts have helped launch a new level of activity in animal law at Harvard.
 That work began 14 years ago with the Bob Barker Endowment for the Study of Animal Rights at HLS––Harvard being the first of several law schools to receive such a gift in Bob Barker’s honor.